|Nutritional Guidelines (per serving)|

 Combine all ingredients and store in an airtight container.
 Keep in a dark and cool place.

-Add two tablespoons cumin seeds to a small skillet.
+Add two tablespoons of cumin seeds to a small skillet.

 Toast over medium heat, making sure to toss seeds around.